-But,culture-wise, everything is still progressing, it has not skipped a beat or missed a step.
+Culture-wise, however, everything is still progressing.
+It has not skipped a beat or missed a step.

-God’s Ending, repeated by Martin Luther has not interrupted the continuous, bantering, jockeying for position and nerve-wracking competing.
-People still rebel against God, yes, the One who ended it all with one stroke of judgment, The Bible says, “One died for all, and were all dead.”
-2 Corinthians 5:14.
+God’s Ending, repeated by Martin Luther has not interrupted the continuous bantering, jockeying for position and nerve-wracking competing.
+People still rebel against God, yes.
+He was the One who ended it all with one stroke of judgment.
+The Bible says, “One died for all, and were all dead.”
+(2 Corinthians 5:14.)
 They don’t get it.
-Consider this graph from national college uk.
+Consider this graph from National College, UK:

-“The diagram above emphasises the inter-relationships and inter-connectedness of these three dimensions…” and instructs:
+“The diagram above emphasizes the inter-relationships and the interconnectedness of these three dimensions…” and instructs: